roosterMAP/notes/blackhole.md

 \end{aligned}
 $$

-In matrix form, the coordinate transformation is:
+In matrix form, the coordinate transformation to advance time is:

 $$
 J^\mu_\nu =